Annie’s BBC Support Line story

 Support line

 It was incredibly difficult to keep being told nothing was wrong or that it was fibroids.
 So, I called the support line, which completely changed my life.
 I think it kept me going.
-I’ve been in touch with Val a lot; she’s pulled me out of a hole so many times.
+I’ve been in touch with Val often; she’s often pulled me out of a hole.
 She clarified everything: from the HPV diagnosis to the surgery, I would need to follow up to check I was doing well afterwards.
 She always told me the truth.
 When I first called her, I truly thought I might not get through this diagnosis – and she made me see that I could.
 I couldn’t have asked for better support through some very dark days.

 Ask for help